kbmacneal/church_of_the_emperor_as_messiah/README.md

 - File a pull request.
 - That's it!

-emperor_mvc is the site currently being maintained.
 It uses netcoreapp2.1 (meaning you have to install dotnet-sdk-2.1.300), bootstrap 4.
 This enables GDPR support (kind of essential these days) and some other goodies down the road.

 You can find the deprecated code over at <https://github.com/kbmacneal/emperor_archive>